Aaron-Bopp/TIM/30_Topics/35_Outlines/My TIM.md

 #### ^blurb

 Since March 2021 I have become very interested in the [[knowledge management]] concept of a [[web of thought]] so intricate that it creates a [[second brain]].
-In this quest I realized that my real purpose was to create a *Totally Integrated Machine*, where the purpose is not just to reflect my first brain, but to augment it.
+In this quest I realized that my real purpose was to create a *[[TIM|Totally Integrated Machine]]*, where the purpose is not just to reflect my first brain, but to augment it.

 **See**:: [[second brain]], [[note writing]] *`$=customJS.dv_funcs.outlinedIn(dv, this)`*